Y0Coss/docs-fork/pages/storage_and_backup/file_storage/file_storage_service/getting_started/guide.en-gb.md

 >> > **NOTE:** The share ID should have the format `abc12345-def6-4abc-8def-123456abcdef`.
 >> >
 >>
->> Retrieve the share details using the share ID.
+>> Retrieve the share details using the share ID:
 >>
 >> > [!api]
 >> >